spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/build-unreal-fork.md

 # Get started
 ## 2 - Get and build the SpatialOS Unreal Engine Fork

-To use the SpatialOS GDK for Unreal, you first need to build the SpatialOS fork of Unreal Engine.
+To use the SpatialOS GDK for Unreal, you need to get the SpatialOS version of Unreal Engine - this is the SpatialOS Unreal Engine Fork.
+You get it as source code from GitHub and then build it.

 ### Step 1: Unreal Engine EULA

-To get access to our fork, you need to link your GitHub account to a verified Epic Games account, agree to the Unreal Engine End User License Agreement (EULA) and accept the invite to join the [EpicGames organisation on Github](https://github.com/EpicGames).
-You cannot use the GDK without doing this first.
+To get access to the SpatialOS fork, you need to link your GitHub account to a verified Epic Games account, agree to the Unreal Engine End User License Agreement (EULA) and accept the invite to join the [EpicGames organisation on GitHub](https://github.com/EpicGames).
+You cannot use the GDK without doing this first. </br>
 To do this, see the [Unreal Engine documentation](https://www.unrealengine.com/en-US/ue4-on-github).

-### Step 2: Get the Unreal Engine fork source code and Unreal Linux cross-platform support
+### Step 2: Get the Unreal Engine Fork source code and Unreal Linux cross-platform support

-1. **Unreal Engine fork**</br>
+1. **Unreal Engine Fork**</br>
 Open a terminal and run either of these commands to clone the [Unreal Engine fork](https://github.com/improbableio/UnrealEngine) repository.

     > **TIP:** Clone the Unreal Engine fork into your root directory to avoid file path length errors.
 For example: `C:\GitHub\UnrealEngine`.